giantswarm/docs/sources/installation/gettingstarted.md

     service             component  instanceid                            status
     helloworld-service  python     4cc709fc-5250-4bab-83d3-837cd0f7af36  starting

-Once it's up you can check by opening the specified domain in a browser or `curl`ing it:
+Once it's up, you can check it by opening the specified domain in a browser or `curl`ing it:

     $ curl helloworld.cluster-matthias.giantswarm.io
     Hello Giant Swarm. \o/

-On the way you might want to check for the logs by quering against the instanceid:
+On the way you might want to check for the logs by querying against the instanceid:

     $ swarm logs 4cc709fc-5250-4bab-83d3-837cd0f7af36